 CS: The cover safety does not have to move very far.
 His eyes are on #2.
 If #2 deviates from his vertical path, in this case, an out route, his eyes go to #1.
 Versus a CFL concept, he sits in the curl and waits for the WR (similar to a “robber” technique).

 OLB: The Sam drives on any out route by the #2 WR and carries any wheel route.
 He must be pushed off his curl drop, and in this case, the out route by #2 pushes him to the flat.

 CB: Seeing #1 go underneath, the CB looks at #2.
-Since #2 is going vertical, the CB climbs vertical to match the underneath of the corner route.
-This turns into a pseudo-cloud concept because the safety and CB exchange roles.
+Since #2 is going vertical, the CB climbs vertically to match the underneath of the corner route.
+This turns into a pseudo-cloud concept because of the safety and CB exchange roles.

 CS: The safety carries the vertical of #2, holding the inside shoulder in case #2 runs a post.
 In the case of a corner, the safety drives on the top shoulder of the route, switching roles with the CB.